tektutor/openshift-tekton-march-2022/Day2/README.md

 oc exec -it mysql-6659459f68-hkjs4 sh mysql -u root -p
 ```
-When prompted for mysql root password, type 'root' without quotes a the password.
+When prompted for mysql root password, type 'root' without quotes as the password.

 The expected output is
 <pre>